ic-Solutions/advantage-seniors/_pages/know_us.md

-								<p>Co-Founder Ms. Soumya Laxmi was instrumental in setting up the Coma Care facility, a
+								<p>Co-Founder Ms. Soumya Lakshmi was instrumental in setting up the Coma Care facility, a
 									firstof it’s in the country in the year 2010.
 It is a 12-bedded facility exclusively for
 									comma care.
 It is her wish to provide solace to the family who is in the midst of